BayesFlow 2: Multi-Backend Amortized Bayesian Inference in Python: Comparison Between Packages

-\pkg{BayesFlow} further allows users to choose from an array of training schemes, most notably online training, where the simulator is called on-the-fly, generating new samples as the training progresses, as well as offline training, where all simulations are pre-computed and stored either in-memory or on-disk.
-Similarly, \pkg{NeuralEstimators.jl} conveniently allows users to pass a sampler as a dataset, enabling on-the-fly training, but leaves it to users to implement their own custom on-disk dataset.
-While \pkg{sbi} allows offline training using pre-computed simulations stored in CPU memory, it does not support storing them on-disk or creating them on-the-fly, which makes it necessary to write a custom training loop to scale to large datasets or exploit highly efficient simulators (e.g., when prototyping).
+Offline training with pre-computed simulations stored in CPU memory covers many use cases already and is supported in all packages.
+To address demand for large-scale scientific problems, \pkg{BayesFlow} further allows users to choose from an array of training schemes, most notably online training, where the simulator is called on-the-fly, generating new samples as the training progresses, as well as offline training using samples stored on-disk instead of in-memory.
+Similarly, \pkg{NeuralEstimators.jl} allows users to pass a sampler as a dataset, enabling on-the-fly training, but leaves it to users to implement their own custom on-disk dataset.

-Finally, all packages provide diagnostics to assess the performance of trained neural estimators. \pkg{sbi} and \pkg{BayesFlow} both provide a comprehensive suite of utilities, metrics, and plots to carry out recovery and simulation-based calibration (SBC) checks, including optional custom test quantities \citep{modrakSimulationBasedCalibrationChecking2023}, as well as model misspecification detection \citep{schmitt2023detecting} and sample-based comparison with reference distributions, like C2ST \citep{lopez-paz2018} and MMD \citep{gretton2012}. \pkg{NeuralEstimators.jl} has so far focused on assessing the Bayes risk and frequentist coverage of estimates.
+Finally, all packages provide diagnostics to assess the performance of trained neural estimators. \pkg{sbi} and \pkg{BayesFlow} both provide a comprehensive suite of utilities, metrics, and plots to carry out recovery and simulation-based calibration (SBC) checks, including optional custom test quantities \citep{modrakSimulationBasedCalibrationChecking2023}, as well as model misspecification detection \citep{schmitt2023detecting} and sample-based comparison with reference distributions, like C2ST \citep{lopez-paz2018} and MMD \citep{gretton2012}. \pkg{NeuralEstimators.jl} primarily focuses on assessing the Bayes risk and frequentist coverage of estimates and ships with convenient recovery plots.